 The crew was clear with their instructions and ensured that every safety precaution was taken, which made me feel incredibly safe throughout the entire activity.
 There is minimal instruction needed which makes it a great activity for anyone regardless of previous experience!

 The price may seem a tad high for an activity of 15 minutes but it certainly makes up for it in experience.
 It’s also a relatively low cost when you compare it to other thrilling activities in the city and when you factor in the boat time, which is an experience itself!

 Overall, parasailing was a remarkable experience that I would greatly recommend to locals and visitors alike.

 Overall, parasailing in Barcelona is an incredible experience and is something we recommend doing for those who are looking for something unique and different.
 The views from the top are amazing and it is such a thrilling experience.

 Booking Parasailing in Barcelona: What You Need to Know

-To go on this parasailing tour, all you have to do is book via Adrenaline Hunter and choose an available time slot.
-Adrenaline Hunter is a platform that lists adventure activities around the world, and booking with them is convenient and easy!
+To go on this parasailing tour, all you have to do is book via Manawa and choose an available time slot.
+Manawa is a platform that lists adventure activities around the world, and booking with them is convenient and easy!